Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: Application: PDE constrained regression models

 where we have used $\frac{1}{2}a^2 - b^2 \leq (a-b)^2$ for two real numbers $a,b\in\IR$ as well as the reversed triangle inequality.
-Rearranging, the last inequality shows \cref{eq:MestimationII}. \cref{eq:MestimationIII} follows by the same elementary computations as in \cite{Geer_2001} (see pp. 3-4). \end{prf}
+Rearranging, the last inequality shows \cref{eq:MestimationII}. \cref{eq:MestimationIII} follows by the same elementary computations as in \cite{Geer_2001} (see pp. 3-4). \end{proof}